lowRISC/opentitan/doc/project/checklist.md

 ### TESTPLAN_COMPLETED

-A testplan has been written (in HJson format) indicating:
+A testplan has been written (in Hjson format) indicating:
 - Testpoints (a list of planned tests), each mapping to a design feature, with a description highlighting the goal of the test and optionally, the stimulus and the checking procedure.
 - The functional coverage plan captured as a list of covergroups, with a description highlighting which feature is expected to be covered by each covergroup.
   It may optionally contain additional details such as coverpoints and crosses of individual aspects of the said feature that is covered.